cloudfoundry/app-autoscaler-cli-plugin/README.md

 ### `cf autoscaling-metrics`

 Retrieve the aggregated metrics of an application.
-You can specify the start/end time or the number of the returned query result,  and the display order(ascending or descending).
+You can specify the start/end time of the returned query result,  and the display order(ascending or descending).
 The metrics will be shown in a table.

 ```
-cf autoscaling-metrics APP_NAME METRIC_NAME [--number RECORD_NUMBER] [--start START_TIME] [--end END_TIME] [--desc] [--output PATH_TO_FILE]
+cf autoscaling-metrics APP_NAME METRIC_NAME [--start START_TIME] [--end END_TIME] [--desc] [--output PATH_TO_FILE]
 ```
 #### ALIAS: asm